CS81Turf/chemixer-pro/README.md

 ### Required Software

-- Node.js v18 or higher
+- I used Node.js v22.22.0 for this project
 - Any browser

 ### Installation